Bird Mother

-Bird Mother (Madár mama) is an action game developed by Novotrade (Andromeda Software) and published by Creative Sparks for the Commodore 64 in 1984.
-It was not ported to other systems.
+Bird Mother (Madár mama) is a 1984 action game developed by Novotrade (Andromeda Software) and published by Creative Sparks for the Commodore 64.

 Gameplay

 As the Bird Mother the player must collect twigs to build a nest then lay three eggs in it once it has been completed.
 The next task is to catch flying insects to provide food for the offspring which have now hatched.
 They must also be defended from attacks by moving them around.
 The final challenge is to teach the young birds to fly.
 When this has been done the game progresses to a higher difficulty level.

 Reception

 Bird Mother received review scores of 26/40 from Personal Computer Games and 33/40 from Computer & Video Games.